sigitfrank/skite/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Thanks:
+### Thanks
-- Expressing gratitude for the frontend test opportunity.
+Expressing gratitude for the frontend test opportunity 🙏.